menu

 Moon Farm Pumpkin Patch

 For a classic pumpkin picking experience, head to Moon Farm Pumpkin Patch in Fruita.
-Highlighted events at Moon Farm Pumpkin Patch this fall include a vendor fair on September 30 and trick-or-treating on October 28, 2023.
+Highlighted activities include a haunted straw maze, haunted castle, creepy clown house, petting zoo, and pumpkin picking.

 Candle Kitchen GJ